victorneo/victorneo.github.com/_posts/2014-05-20-PyCon-APAC-Afterthoughts.md

 ### Going abroad

-I have had the opportunity of attending [PyCon APAC 2014](https://tw.pycon.org/2014apac/) held in Taipei over the last weekend.
+I have had the opportunity to attend [PyCon APAC 2014](https://tw.pycon.org/2014apac/) held in Taipei over the last weekend.
 As the chairman for PyCon Singapore this year, I was very interested to learn how other countries organized PyCon in the APAC region (while controlling my